Organic Rhino Project

 - Variety: Robusta

-These lots are selected for their expressive cup profile, traceability, and commitment to environmentally responsible farming.
-While not tied to a single estate, this offering represents the collective effort of hundreds of small producers who rely on local processing stations and export partnerships for market access—reflecting the deep-rooted heritage, craftsmanship, and ecological stewardship that define coffee cultivation in southern Ethiopia.
+These lots are selected for their regional typicity, affordability, and organic production practices.
+While not tied to a single estate, this offering represents the collective work of smallholder producers who rely on local cooperatives, dry mills, and exporters for processing, certification, and access to international markets.
+It reflects the traditional cultivation methods, highland terroir, and community-based coffee culture that define Yirgacheffe’s global reputation.

-Lot 1246 - Organic Ethiopia Natural Yirgacheffe Gelana Abaya G2 (E)
+Lot 1269 - Organic Ethiopia Natural Yirgacheffe G4 (E)

 - Country: Ethiopia